omarwahba987/Age-of-empire/README.md

 	Before first use :

-	Age of empire CLI use golang so you should install golang in your machine and two external packages so you should import them
+	1- Age of empire  use golang so you should install golang in your machine and two external packages so you should import them

-	1-there alot of databeses but this is a small program so i choose a fast and light database
+	2- there alot of databeses but this is a small program so i choose a fast and light database
     LevelDB key/value database in the Go
 		you can get by enter in terminal go get github.com/syndtr/goleveldb/leveldb